La-Lojban/lojban.pw/data/pages/en/resources/guaspi/pronouns.md

-_``jy''_ marks the open case of an argument, where the referent goes.
-It appears by default in the first case, but you may link something else there explicitly with _``so''_ and put _``jy''_ explicitly elsewhere.
+_jy_ marks the open case of an argument, where the referent goes.
+It appears by default in the first case, but you may link something else there explicitly with _so_ and put _jy_ explicitly elsewhere.
 Conversion is neater.

 The modal case default has a kind of stack, so that a previous default value can be saved, replaced, and later restored.
 Here is a list of the control prefixes for the modal cases and their stacks.
-Except _``ql''_ , each must be used in front of a predicate, which identifies which modal case is being affected.
+Except _ql_ , each must be used in front of a predicate, which identifies which modal case is being affected.

 >